Kinvey/android-sdk/README.md

 cd <java-library.home>
 ./gradlew release
 ```
-After it you can found generated Javadocs in directory <devcenter.home>/content
+After these steps the generated Javadocs should be in the directory: /content

 ### Release